 A North Dakota senator has proposed a bill that would revise the state's current anti-bullying law, which she said is "dated" and doesn't take into account where a majority of bullying takes place: online.

-Sen. Nicole Poolman, R-Bismarck, has introduced Senate Bill 2181, which would prohibit cyberbullying.
+Sen. Nicole Poolman, R-Bismarck, has introduced Senate Bill 2181, which would prohibit cyberbullying in K-12 schools.
 The state's current anti-bullying law only covers bullying that takes place at school or on school grounds.

 At a hearing on Wednesday before the Senate Education Committee, the bill drew support from the North Dakota Council of Educational Leaders and the state School Boards Association.